blakegarretson/essentials/main.md

 - [Windows Sysinternals](https://docs.microsoft.com/en-us/sysinternals/): This is a collection of tools that has been around since the 1990s, and was eventually acquired by Microsoft because they are so good.
 (And they are still being updated!)
 You can download the whole suite, or individual tools.
 I’m going to highlight just a couple here to give you the flavor of the suite, but it’s worth perusing the whole list and seeing what’s available:
     - [Process Explorer](https://docs.microsoft.com/en-us/sysinternals/downloads/process-explorer): If you can’t delete a file because some program has it locked, Process Explorer will tell you what program has the file handle open.
     - [Process Monitor](https://docs.microsoft.com/en-us/sysinternals/downloads/procmon): Sometimes you need to know what files a process is changing, or maybe you want to know which program is changing a file.
 Process Monitor, um, well, it monitors your processes to find that out.
 - [Microsoft PowerToys](https://github.com/microsoft/PowerToys): Old-timers will remember this suite for decades ago, but it’s back and better than ever (and open sourced!).
 This collection of Windows enhancements include adding Markdown and SVG support to the Windows Explorer preview pane, windows snapping, PowerRename, a color picker, easy image resizing, a keyboard manager that lets you remap keys, plus lots more.
-(Quick tip: use this to remap you CapsLock key to act like a Shift key so you aren’t aCCIDENTALLY TURNING CAPSLOCK ON.
+(Quick tip: use this to remap your CapsLock key to act like a Shift key so you aren’t aCCIDENTALLY TURNING CAPSLOCK ON.
 I hate that.)

 # Mac System Utilities